NicHaaJun/TomocatDB/README.md

 # TomocatDB

 This is a pre-made SQLAlchemy/PostgreSQL data model wrapped in a python package.
-The toold is used within the TomoCAT project at the University of Oslo.
-The data model for storing simple scientific data in a postgres database.
-The ORM datamodel implemented with SQLAlchemy provides an easy way of adding database support to other python applications.
+The toold is used within the TomoCAT project at the University of Oslo to store scientific data in a personal Postgres database.
+The TomocatDB is an ORM data model implemented with SQLAlchemy which provides an easy way of adding database support to other python applications.
 An example of this is the "BET-Analysis" appliction.

 Tomocatdb requires a local Postgres database (this is most easily created and administered with PgAdmin4) as well as configuration of Alembic.